mrkazawa/border-chain/README.md

 We will perform all of the available authentication options in the `device`.
 Mainly, the public-key signature, symmetric key signature, device fingerprinting, and mac authentication.

-The following command will send authentication payload to the `gateway`.
+The following command will send the authentication payload to the `gateway`.

 ```console
 vagrant@actor3:~$ cd ~/src